 The Multiple Listing Service (MLS) is a database used by licensed real estate professionals to list property for sale or rent.
-It is used ubiquitously by licensed real estate brokers and agents, and is the standard source for advertising property for sale or rent.
+It is used ubiquitously by licensed real estate brokers and agents, and is the de facto standard for advertising property for sale or rent in the residential real estate industry.

 Agents new to Stuart St James seeking access to the MLS:

-- Transfer your existing membership: simply fill out the Subscriber’s Personal Information and Type of Change sections of the Subscriber Information Form.
+- Transfer your existing membership: simply fill out the Subscriber’s Personal Information and Type of Change sections of the Subscriber Information Form but do not sign this form.

-Return the document(s) to our office via email to be signed and submitted to MLS PIN on your behalf.
-If transferring offices, the change will be made within 24-48 hours yet oftentimes much sooner, and if starting a new membership ($126 per quarter) MLS PIN will contact you directly with a prorated invoice to initiate your subscription with their service under affiliation of Stuart St James.
+Return the document(s) to our office via email, we will sign the Subscriber Information Form, and submit the package to MLS PIN on your behalf.
+If transferring offices, MLS PIN will make the change within 24-48 hours yet oftentimes much sooner, and if starting a new membership ($126 per quarter) MLS PIN will contact you directly with a prorated invoice to initiate your subscription with their service under the affiliation of Stuart St James.

 - MLS Property Information Network (MLS PIN)